dataiku-research/cardinal/README.md

 * [Lowest confidence vs. KMeans sampling](https://dataiku.github.io/cardinal/auto_examples/plot_confidence_vs_diversity.html) presents more advanced techniques
 * [Active learning on digit recognition and metrics](https://dataiku.github.io/cardinal/auto_examples/plot_digits_metrics.html) presents an experiment on MNIST dataset and proposes some metrics to estimate the accuracy uplift during an experiment

-## Active learning
+## Active Learning

-Active learning is a labeling experimental design.
-Given a set of unlabeled samples to label, active learning is the process of selecting samples to give to an oracle while maximizing model accuracy at a given cost.
+Active Learning aims at optimizing the labeling of unlabeled samples at a given cost.

-The typical active learning workflow is as follows:
+The typical Active Learning workflow is as follows:
 * Unlabeled data is gathered
 * From these unlabeled data, the experimenter selects samples to annotate
 * The samples are given to an oracle that label them